 Lisbon Wine Club

-Quick bite: Join our small group Wine Club meetings to meet local winemakers and taste their wines paired with delicious snacks in an open-air setting that’s both social and safe.
+Quick bite: Join our Lisbon wine club specially designed for ULIS parents to meet local winemakers and taste their wines paired with delicious snacks that’s both social and informative.

 A quick survey of Lisbon’s shops, restaurants, bars and markets reveals a deeply-rooted local wine culture with a mind-boggling array of choices.
 The Portuguese are some of the world’s most prolific wine makers and drinkers; you could say wine is in the blood here.
 Beyond fizzy vinho verde, pitchers of nameless house wines at the neighborhood tasca and mass-produced bottles for export – all perfectly drinkable, mind you – lies a lesser-explored world of independent winemakers swimming against the flood of products made for the mass market.
 And behind each of these bottles is the unique story of a winemaker with a vision.